ur-tcs/programming-2-ex-0/README.md

 When you compiled it, new files appears.
 Do not pay too much attention to them for now, you are going to work with `Main.scala`, at least at the beginning.

 ## Exercises Management for this Course
-* Each exercise if going to be on a different github repository.
-We advice you to create a folder (for example, `ProgrammingII`) and to put all exercises within, in order to have the following hierarchy:
+* We will provide each exercise in a separate github repository.
+We recommend that you to create a folder (for example, `ProgrammingII`) for all the exercises, in order to have the following hierarchy:
 ```
 - ProgrammingII
     - programming-2-ex-0